-- 5 applicable picture emerges from this data analysis, it shows that the erosion response is not necessarily linear.
-The observational data nevertheless provides a range of possible outcomes, and the sensitivity analysis reported here reflects this range.
-Furthermore, the investigated soil truncation range in our simulations (60 cm) was not sufficient to surpass the threshold of crop productivity degradation when B > 1.1 (i.e. convex relationships). - 10 Furthermore, in our model C enrichment and preferential detachment were set to unity and we did not consider C leaching and bioturbation through the profile.
-The first process has been recognized as an important factor when evaluating lateral C fluxes, and particularly C export (Wilken et al., 2017).
-Gerke et al. (2016) and Herbrich et al. (2017) highlighted that environmental conditions and soil erosion had an impact on (i) tissues growth and allocation, (ii) C leaching and, hence, on (iii) the vertical distribution of C input in the profile.
-Our model does not take these biological parameters into account as the root-depth density - 15 is kept constant over time.
+lighted that environmental conditions and soil erosion had an impact on (i) tissues growth and allocation, (ii) C leaching and, hence, on (iii) the vertical distribution of C input in the profile.
+Our model does not take these biological parameters into account as the root-depth density is kept constant over time.
 Soil C leaching and bioturbation are two important factors of SOC dynamics: Gerke et al. (2016) and Herbrich et al. (2017) showed that eroded soils are more prone to C leaching than non-eroded soil due to interactions between soil truncation, biomass production, soil horizontation and porosity characteristics.
-These profile characteristics affect the vertical transfer of water as well as the evapotranspiration rate which alter in turns C distribution and fluxes.
-In our simulations, the vertical distribution of SOC is not affected by soil C leaching and bioturbation but the measured C fluxes (~ - 20 0.005 kg C m-2) resulting from C leaching under soil erosion were one order of magnitude smaller than the annual vertical C fluxes exchanged with the atmosphere reported by Van Oost et al. (2007) (Gerke et al., 2016; Herbrich et al., 2017).
-At the considered timescales, it is likely that C fluxes are dominated by soil redistribution while other processes play a minor role (Doetterl et al., 2016, Kirkels et al., 2014, Minasny et al., 2015). - Given the relatively large uncertainty on the simulated vertical C fluxes, it can be argued that site-specific relationships are required to improve the predictive power of the model.
+These profile characteristics affect the vertical transfer of water as well as the evapotranspiration rate, which alter in turns C distribution and fluxes.
+In our simulations, the vertical distribution of SOC is not affected by soil C leaching and bioturbation but the measured C fluxes ( $\sim 0.005 \text{ kg} \text{ C} \text{ m}^{-2}$ ) resulting from C leaching under soil erosion were 1 order of magnitude smaller than the annual vertical C fluxes exchanged with the atmosphere reported by Van Oost et al. (2007) (Gerke et al., 2016; Herbrich et al., 2017).
+At the timescales considered, it is likely that C fluxes are dominated by soil redistribution while other processes play a minor role (Doetterl et al., 2016; Kirkels et al., 2014; Minasny et al., 2015).

+Given the relatively large uncertainty in the simulated vertical C fluxes, it can be argued that site-specific relationships are required to improve the predictive power of the model.
 This is particularly the case for concave relationships where our model overestimated the C loss and underestimated C uptake.
 Even if we treated the different forms of crop productivity responses to soil erosion as separate cases, these three relationships are not mutually exclusive under real conditions.
-Depending on soil erosion rates and soil properties, an eroding profile could experience different crop productivity responses over time: in a first - 30 phase, productivity may primarily responds to the alteration of topsoil properties by soil erosion.
-After several decades of soil erosion, soil depth limitations may exert a growing constrain on crop productivity, surpassing the initial topsoil related constraints.
+Depending on soil erosion rates and soil properties, an eroding profile could experience different crop productivity responses over time: in the first phase, productivity may primarily respond to the alteration of topsoil properties by soil erosion.
+After several decades of soil erosion, soil depth limitations may exert a growing constraint on crop productivity, surpassing the initial topsoil-related constraints.